-In an effort to help individuals and companies make the transition more smoothly, we recently shared some of our best advice on how to work efficiently from home during COVID-19 and beyond in a piece about our seven tenets of successful dispersed teams.
+In an effort to help individuals and companies make the transition more smoothly, we recently shared some of our best advice on how to work efficiently from home during COVID-19 and beyond.
 Today’s post expands on some of those ideas and also includes some additional “pro” tips that look at specific solutions for how we can best work together.

 Effective Tips and Tools for Working from Home

 One of the most jarring disconnects of moving from an office-based to a remote working arrangement is the lack of in-person connection.
 Unfortunately, audio calls and teleconferences are not an effective way to reduce the sense of dislocation.
 Lacking visual stimuli, colleagues tend to lose focus on conversations, making meetings less productive.